Thick moss covering the wet ground

 Lifting back the green shroud

-he pared away the soft earth
+he pared away the soft earth,

-to settle in their resting place,
+in their resting place,

 he folded the blanket of moss